jessepharrison/seili-metabarcoding/README.md

 # the container is configured to use a MRAN snapshot from 2020-11-29.
 ```

-# 4. Running analysis scripts
+### 4. Running analysis scripts

-a) Move back to the repository root (`path/to/seili-metabarcoding`)
+You can now move back to the repository root (`path/to/seili-metabarcoding`).

-b) Run scripts non-interactively using `Rscript`, for example:
+The scripts can be run non-interactively using `Rscript`, for example:

 ```
 singularity exec singularity/seili.sif \